Parkan (castle): History

 The area north of the Danube was a contested borderland between the two empires even after the Treaty of Adrianople theoretically established peace in 1568.
-During raids, the Ottomans of Parkan regularly clashed with the soldiers of the nearest Hungarian border fortress, Újvár.
+During raids, the Ottomans regularly clashed with the soldiers of the nearest Hungarian border fortress, Újvár.
 Such clashes were recorded, among others, in 1557 and 1570.
 A more serious incident took place in the spring of 1582, when Ottoman raiders drove away many cattle from near Újvár.
-In revenge, the captain of the fortress, Pál Rácz, launched a raid against Parkan, slaughtered several Turks there, and drove the herd off from the meadows.
-The Ottomans tried in vain to prevent this with cannonade from Estergon castle.
+In revenge, captain of the fortress, Pál Rácz, launched a raid against Parkan, slaughtered several Turks there, and drove the herd off from the meadows.
+The Ottomans tried in vain to prevent this with cannonade from Estergon.
 Another, much less successful raid, led by György Thurzó in 1590, probably also affected the area around Parkan; during this raid many Hungarian border fortress soldiers from Újvár lost their lives.

 The period of relative calm ended when the Long Turkish War broke out.
-The Danube region became one of the main battlegrounds because the Ottomans hoped to capture Győr and Újvár, while the Christians wanted to open the way towards Buda by liberating Gran.
+The Danube region became one of the main battlegrounds because the Ottomans hoped to capture Győr and Újvár, while the Christians wanted to open the way towards Buda by recapturing Gran.
 In May 1594, the main Habsburg army, led by Archduke Matthias, besieged the city.
-However, the siege, which lasted until the end of June, ended without success; the fort of Çekerden remained in Ottoman hands throughout.
+However, the siege, which lasted until the end of June, ended without success; the Çekerden fort remained in Ottoman hands throughout.

 Architecture

 The 16th-century outpost was a rectangular wooden fortress on the north bank of the Danube.
 Its original appearance can be inferred from a drawing made by Jacob Hoefnagel who must have visited the area in 1595 after Gran was recaptured by the Habsburg army.
-The fort of Parkan was completely destroyed in the siege but it can be seen that it was surrounded on three sides by a moat filled with the water of the Danube, and there were buildings inside, of which Hoefnagel could only see the ruins.
+The fort was completely destroyed in the siege but it can be seen that it was surrounded on three sides by a moat filled from the Danube, and there were buildings inside, of which Hoefnagel could only see their ruins.
 The main defensive structure was a simple palisade without towers.